patrick-barth/PARANOID/docs/source/ANALYSES.rst

 they will at least partially cover the same reference regions, which makes hits in these regions ambiguous.
 The `SO terms <https://github.com/The-Sequence-Ontology/SO-Ontologies/blob/master/Ontology_Files/subsets/SOFA.obo>`_ can be used to get an overview of the official hierarchical structures of annotation files.
+When performed :ref:`without peak calling <omit-peak-calling>` the amount of cross-link events (amount of cDNAs) is used instead of the amount of peaks.
 This analysis can only be performed when an :ref:`annotation file <annotation>` is provided.

 .. parsed-literal::